Christmas is one of my favorite times of the year. I love the homemade gifts, the traditions, and (of course) the food!

 Kale & Garlic Frittata – Kick off Christmas morning with some fresh greens.
 This paleo frittata recipe makes for another simple and nutritious breakfast option.

+Don’t forget to make a batch of dairy-free coffee creamer to share with your guests as well.
 These simple paleo breakfast recipes will make your Christmas morning memories even sweeter.

 Paleo Appetizer Recipes